estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

 value of 'false' we called 2 flows.
 Firstly calling 'Child - Create Object' and supplying the 2 previous objects as inputs.
 This flow then returns the objectKey.

-Lets look at the execution of that flow
+Let's look at the execution of that flow

 > ![image](/images/2022/Atlassian-Assets/Figure-60.png)